evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 # The Moral Compass of Machines: Aligning AI with Human Values

 In the rapidly evolving landscape of artificial intelligence, we find ourselves at a critical juncture.
 The systems we create grow more powerful by the day—solving problems, generating insights, and increasingly making autonomous decisions that affect human lives.
 Yet these sophisticated machines lack something fundamental: an innate sense of right and wrong.
 They optimize.
 They complete tasks.
 They follow instructions with remarkable precision.
 But unless we deliberately instill in them a compass—unless we align them with human values—they can veer in dangerous, even catastrophic directions.
-Building on our previous explorations of [reflected intelligence](/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror/) and [how AI self-critique enhances safety](/2025/05/13/reflection-as-security-mechanism-how-ai-self-critique-enhances-safety/), this article examines the critical challenge of aligning AI systems with human values.
+Building on our previous explorations of [reflected intelligence](/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror/), this article examines the critical challenge of aligning AI systems with human values.

 This challenge of alignment represents perhaps the most crucial frontier in AI development today.
 As we build increasingly autonomous systems, how do we ensure they act in accordance with our intentions and moral frameworks?
 The question isn't merely philosophical—it's increasingly practical and urgent.